mitchsanchez29/mitchsanchez29/README.md

 This portfolio showcases real work, client projects, enhanced work projects, and business case studies built to improve operations, reporting, finance processes, and workflow automation.

-Instead of focusing on tools, the portfolio is organized around the business problems each solution solves.

 ---

 ## Why Businesses Work With Me